Shamoosey/webscraper/README.md

-Example of a empty config used to pull data from a site
+Example of a empty config used to pull data from a site, see /src/Mocks/ScraperMock.ts for examples

 ```
 {